 Q- Are Forms 15G or Form 15H an alternate to ITR?

 No, the forms are no alternate to filing your Income Tax Return.
-Even if you have made disclosure about your income in these forms you need to comply with filing requirements of IT return separately.
+Even if you have made the disclosure about your income in these forms, you need to comply with the filing requirements of the IT return separately.

 Q- What if i have tax payable after filing form 15G/H?

-In case after filing form 15G/H, your tax liability does not comes to zero then you have to pay the taxes.
-Moreover, this may amount to wrong or false declaration and can attract you repercussions as mentioned above u/s 277.
+In case, after filing form 15G/H, your tax liability does not come to zero, then you have to pay the taxes.
+Moreover, this may amount to a wrong or false declaration and can attract repercussions as mentioned above u/s 277.
 So be very vigilant before filing these forms.

-Q- Do I need to submit these forms to Income Tax Department?
+Q- Do I need to submit these forms to the Income Tax Department?

-Not Really, actually they are submitted to the authority from which you will receive income and on such income the respective authority is liable to deduct the TDS.
-No separate compliances are required to be undertaken at your part.
+Not Really, actually, they are submitted to the authority from which you will receive income, and on such income, the respective authority is liable to deduct the TDS.
+No separate compliances are required to be undertaken on your part.

-Q- Does declaration needs to be submitted to every branch of bank separately?
+Q- Does the declaration need to be submitted to every branch of the bank separately?

-Yes, it will be better if any income accrues to you which can be tax deductible, then you need to submit the forms to every branch of the organisation from where such income is due.
-Also, you can ask this from the respective bank / branch.
+Yes, it will be better if any income accrues to you that can be tax deductible, then, you need to submit the forms to every branch of the organization from where such income is due.
+Also, you can ask this from the respective bank/branch.

-Q- What if I do not furnish PAN details with Form 15G/H?
+Q- What if I need to furnish PAN details with Form 15G/H?

 Anyone not submitting PAN shall attract TDS @20%.

-Q- If bank has deducted tax in-spite of duly filing Form 15G/H, can I demand for refund?
+Q- If the bank has deducted tax in spite of duly filing Form 15G/H, can I demand a refund?

-No, even in case where bank has deducted your tax after duly filing Form 15G/H you cannot demand for refund from bank.
-The only route open is to file your Income Tax Return and claim refunds in it.
+No, even in the case where the bank has deducted your tax after duly filing Form 15G/H, you cannot demand a refund from the bank.
+The only route open is to file your Income Tax Return and claim refunds.

 Q- What is the perfect time for submission of the Form?

-It is suggested to file your form at the beginning of the year so as to avoid a situation where bank has already deducted your taxes.
+It is suggested to file your form at the beginning of the financial year to avoid a situation where the bank has already deducted your taxes.

 Q- Shall I obtain acknowledgement for Form 15G/H filed?

 It is suggestive to obtain the same.
-It help to lesser the cases of wrong declaration claims made by banks Also, you get a valid proof in hand in case TDS is deducted or wrong deducted.
+It helps to lessen the cases of wrong declaration claims made by banks.
+Also, you get a valid proof in hand in case TDS is deducted or wrong deducted.

 There are no harsh consequences to it.
-It is just that you will now be required to file income tax return to validly claim TDS refund.
+You will now be required to file an income tax return to validly claim a TDS refund.

 Q- Can HUF submit Form 15G/Form 15H?

-Ans: If Form 15G is not submitted then deductor will deduct TDS even if the Income of the deductee is not taxable.
+If Form 15G is not submitted then, the deductor will deduct TDS even if the Income of the deductee is not taxable.

 Q- What is the limit for Form 15g?

-Ans: There is no provision for any limit.
-It is submitted when total interest Income of the assessee is below basic exemption limit.There is zero tax liability.
+There is no provision for any limit.
+It is submitted when the total interest Income of the assessee is below the basic exemption limit.There is zero tax liability.

-Q- What is total income in Form 15g?
+Q- What is the total income in Form 15g?